 Overview of our 1-Year Broadcast Journalism Program

-Broadcast Journalism Program is offered at our New York Campus only
+NYFA's Broadcast Journalism Program is offered at our New York Campus only.

 The New York Film Academy is training the next generation of journalists to be prepared to navigate the evolving landscape of journalism in the 21st Century.
 Working with top broadcast and investigative journalists, the New York Film Academy created an intensive hands-on curriculum to address the pressing demand for multi-skilled, independent journalists on broadcast television, cable, and the Internet.